NinaZumel/dark_tales_sleuth/content/pages/quote-attributions.md

 to abandon it.
 ```

 \-- [Rabbi Rami Shapiro](https://en.wikipedia.org/wiki/Rami_M._Shapiro), from _Wisdom of the Jewish Sages: A Modern Reading of the Pirke Avot_ (Bell Tower, New York, 1993), a loose translation/interpolation of the _Pirke Avot_.
 The passage in question is the last verse of Chapter II, and is said to be commentary by [Rabbi Tarfon](https://en.wikipedia.org/wiki/Rabbi_Tarfon) on Micah 6:8.

 The quote as given above is paraphrased from Shapiro's actual text.
+This paraphrase probably came from Barbara J. McClure, in her book *Moving Beyond Individualism in Pastoral Care and Counseling* (2010).

 * * *

 [**Encourage the Beautiful, for the Useful encourages itself.**](/blog/2024-03-25-encourage-the-beautiful/)

 \-- Commonly attributed to Goethe, but no known source.
 Earliest discovered appearance so far is in the British periodical _The Leader_, March 30, 1850 (first issue).
 The original use, plus credit to Goethe, tentatively attributed to [George Henry Lewes](https://en.wikipedia.org/wiki/George_Henry_Lewes), literary editor for _The Leader_ from 1850-1854.

+See [this post](/blog/2026-01-05-goethe-quote/) for a discussion of what is possibly the closest actual Goethe quote, as identified by scholar Artur Zwolski.

 </div>